Arab Shamilov: Early career

+Arab Shamilov was born on 23 January 1897 in the village of Susuz in the Kars oblast, now located in eastern Turkey but then part of the Russian Empire.
 During World War I, from 1914 to 1917, he served as an interpreter for the Russian army.
 Later on, he became a member of the central committee of the Armenian Communist Party.
 In 1931, he began working on Kurdish literature at the Leningrad Institute of Oriental Studies.
 He assisted in developing a Latin-based alphabet for the Kurdish language in 1927.

-He became a member of the editorial board of the Kurdish newspaper Riya Teze (The New Path), published in Yerevan from 1930 to 1937.
-In Leningrad, he also met the Kurdish linguist Qenatê Kurdo and published his work as a document about Kurdish language in Armenia.
+He became a member of the editorial board of the Kurdish newspaper Ria Taza (The New Path), published in Yerevan from 1930 to 1937.
+In Leningrad, he also met the Kurdish linguist Qanate Kurdo and published his work as a document about Kurdish language in Armenia.